lingui/js-lingui/packages/babel-plugin-extract-messages/README.md

 Each item in generated file is in format `[messageId: string]: metadata`, where metadata contains following information:

-- `context` - Array of filenames and line numbers from where the message is extracted
+- `origin` - Array of filenames and line numbers from where the message is extracted
 - `defaults` - Default message if custom messageId is used (`<Trans id="msg">Custom message ID</Trans>` becomes `<Trans id="msg" defaults="Custom message ID" />`)

 ## Installation